PopovEvgeniy/txt866/readme.txt

 Source code

-Dos version of this program was compiled under Open Watcom.
+Dos version of this program compiled under Open Watcom.
-Windows version of this program was compiled under MINGW-w64.
+Windows version of this program compiled under MINGW-w64.
-Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
+Source code can be compiled for wide range operation systems, but you need create to makefile or build script by yourself.
 I provide only three things: compiled binary files for Windows and Dos, makefile for Linux.

 Install and uninstall under Linux

-Follow this steps:
+Follow these steps:

 1.Extract content of source code archive.
 2.Open terminal and go to source code directory.